apollo

 Drug Interactions

-Drug-Food Interactions: Do not take copper-containing foods like shellfish, chocolate, nuts, mushroom, and organ meats (liver pate, sweetbreads etc.)
+Drug-Food Interactions: Do not take copper-containing foods like shellfish, chocolate, nuts, mushrooms, and organ meats (liver pate, sweetbreads, etc.)

 Drug-Drug Interactions Checker List: